 It is part of a teacher's responsibility to learn to recognise signs of abuse and to refer any such concerns to the DSL.
 Staff should be aware that abuse, neglect and safeguarding issues are rarely stand-alone events that can be covered by one definition or label.
 In most cases multiple issues will overlap with one another.
+All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside of these environments; staff should consider whether children are at risk of abuse or exploitation in situations outside their families.
 Staff will be given training to help them to fulfil this role.
-Appended to this Policy is a document entitled: When to worry about a Child (Appendix 2).
-Any signs or symptoms of child abuse should be treated with caution.
+Appended to this Policy is a document entitled:

+When to worry about a Child (Appendix 2).Any signs or symptoms of child abuse should beReviewed and approved by Governors: Nov 2022Revised by EPC: Nov 2022Next Review: Nov 2023 treated with caution.
 At times there will be straightforward explanations for injuries or behaviour.
 It is essential that teachers share their concerns with the DSL.
+If staff are unsure, they should always speak to the designated safeguarding lead (or deputy).